hima1102/hima-blog/content/post/her/index.md

 *Miracles happen without a hint,*

-*Yes ,oe day I saw her passing by with a kin.*
+*Yes ,one day I saw her passing by with a kin.*

 *Till then all I knew was,*